TonysCousin/cda1/README.md

 This is a long process that can run for many hours, depending on the hardware.
 It may be necessary to edit the `train.py` code, as it includes config hyperparameters for resource usage, which may need to be tuned to your particular system.
 This training uses the **SAC** algorithm, and is quite robust to changes in the non-resource hyperparameters; the primary consideration is number of iterations required.
+The code in `train.py` includes specification of several environment config parameters near the top.

 #### Inference Behavior